Bath Board Guide: The Basics

 The Homeability Advice™

-One drawback of bathtub boards is that they make it impossible to tuck the shower curtain inside the tub and therefore make it more difficult to keep the water inside.
+A drawback of bathtub boards is that they make it impossible to tuck the shower curtain inside the tub and therefore make it more difficult to keep the water inside.
 To learn more about selecting an appropriate shower curtain, visit our Accessible Shower Curtain guide.
-Obviously, sitting while bathing is definitely safer and easier, but it also comes with its’ own drawback, which is that you will be further away from the shower head.
+Obviously, sitting while bathing is generally safer and easier, but it also comes with its’ own drawback, which is that you will be further away from the shower head.
 A simple remedy is to add a handheld shower head.
 To learn more about selecting an appropriate one for your needs, visit our Handheld Showerhead guide.

 As always, we recommend you seek advice from your qualified health care professional about the appropriateness of a given solution or product for your needs.